-We have launched an eLearning module on modern slavery to all colleagues and as part of our induction programme which sets out our commitment as a business to eliminate modern slavery and what is required from each of us to achieve this.
-This eLearning training has also been provided to Board members.
+We launched an eLearning module on modern slavery to all colleagues and as part of our induction programme which sets out our commitment as a business to eliminate modern slavery and what is required from each of us to achieve this.
+This eLearning training was also provided to Board members.